AdamPayzant/COMP4109Project/README.md

 ### Client Host
 The client host has only been validated in windows, though it is likely compatible with other OS's.
 The client host can be either built from source or run from a precompiled binary.
-The client host needs a settings.json file as input.
-The fields in the settings are:
+The client host needs a `JSON` settings file as input.
+The fields in the settings file are:
 ```
+{
 	"ClientPublicKeyPath": "<client public key path>.pem",
 	"ServerCert": "<Path for the clienthost cert>",
 	"ServerKey": "<Path for the clienthost server-key>"
 	"DB": "<the name of the DB>",
 	"ServerIP": "<The IP of the host mechine i.e LocalHost:<ports>>",
 	"Username": "<Username>",
 	"CentralServerIP": "<The ip of the centrial server>",
 	"CentralServerCACert": "<The CA cert for the central server>",
 	"token": "<The token to be sigend to verify the client - clenthost interactions>"
+}
 ```

 The client host uses a database that needs to be setup.